 The project kickoff began with significant discussion about the notion of a Cultural District and whether it makes sense for the community.
 What was heard, and observed in the community is a growing interest in the Cultural Arts, and the potential for the Mulva Center as an anchor for a future district.
-However, there is not currently a significant density of cultural amenities, or a strong artist presence in the downtown.
+However, there is not currently a significant density of cultural amenities, or a strong artist presence in the downtown to immediately create a formal Cultural District.
 As a result, the recommendations for the project reflect a goal to create enhancements that foster economic growth and activity in the downtown while supporting the arts for the potential, future formation of a district.